 Assessment for waste storage ponds without leak detection systems

-If a waste storage pond does not have a leak detection system in place, a qualified expert must assess the pond for compliance with requirements in special condition S4.C or by completing the Washington NRCS Engineering Technical Note 23 - Assessment Procedure for Existing Waste Storage Ponds.
-The Technical Note is available on Ecology’s CAFO permit webpage.
+If a waste storage pond does not have a leak detection system in place, a qualified expert must assess the pond for compliance with requirements in special condition S4.C .

-The Permittee must submit the results of the assessment for each waste storage pond without a leak detection system to Ecology within 2 years of permit coverage.
+The Permittee must submit the results of the assessment for each waste storage pond without a leak detection system to Ecology within 1 year of permit coverage.
 The assessment must include the certification statement and signature required by general condition G14.

-If the assessment identifies that repairs are needed, the permittee must discontinue use of the waste storage pond and develop a plan for repair.
+If the assessment identifies that the storage pond does not comply with the standards established in special condition S4.C or repairs are needed, the permittee must discontinue use of the waste storage pond and develop a plan for repair.
 The repair plan must be submitted to Ecology with an updated MPPP within 6 months in accordance with procedures in S4.A.5.b When Ecology, WSDA, or Permittee assessments require MPPP updates.
 The repair plan must include:

 A description of how the Permittee will ensure compliance with special condition S4.C.